Quadratic points on bielliptic modular curves: The Relative symmetric Chabauty method

 We will be building upon the work of Box in \cite{Box19}, which in turns builds on the work of Siksek \cite{siksek}.
 In \cite[Theorem 2.1.]{Box19} Box uses a criterion of Siksek for a known point of $X^{(2)}(\mathbb{Q})$ to be the only point in its residue class modulo a prime $p$ of good reduction.
 However, there might be infinitely many quadratic points on $X$.
 This will indeed happen when we have a degree $2$ map $X \rightarrow C$ and $C$ has infinitely many rational points.

-To circumvent this problem, Box also gives a criterion for a known point of $X^{(2)}(\mathbb{Q})$ to be the only point in its residue class modulo prime $p$ of good reduction, up to pullbacks from $C(\mathbb{Q})$ in \cite[Theorem 2.4.]{Box19}.
+To circumvent this problem, Box, again building on work of Siksek \cite{siksek}, gives a criterion for a known point of $X^{(2)}(\mathbb{Q})$ to be the only point in its residue class modulo prime $p$ of good reduction, up to pullbacks from $C(\mathbb{Q})$ in \cite[Theorem 2.4.]{Box19}.
 One can then, if needed, combine the information acquired from the aforementioned two theorems for different values of $p$ by using the Mordell-Weil sieve as described in \cite[Section 2.5]{Box19}.

 The input for Box's method is: \begin{enumerate} \item a model for a non-hyperelliptic projective curve $X(\mathbb{Q})$, \item a set of known rational effective degree $2$ divisors on $X$; \item a set $\Gamma$ of matrices defining Atkin-Lehner operators on $X$ such that $C =X/\Gamma$; in all our cases $\Gamma$ will have only one element (not counting the identity), \item a set of degree $0$ divisors that generate a subgroup $G$ of $J(X)(\mathbb{Q})$ of finite index; \item an integer $I$ such that $I \cdot J(X)(\mathbb{Q}) \subseteq G$; \item a degree $2$ effective divisor $D_{pull}$ on $X$ that is a pullback of a rational point on $C$, used to embed $X^{(2)}$ into $J(X)$. \end{enumerate}